-Accompanying the exhibition Crying until laughing/Sírás nevetésig, 1646 and Trafó Gallery host a series of events, inviting artists Zsolt Miklósvölgyi & Márió Z. Nemes, Daniel Hüttler and Kasia Fudakowski for their lecture performances.
+Accompanying the exhibition Crying until laughing/Sírás nevetésig, 1646 and Trafó Gallery hosted a series of events, inviting artists Zsolt Miklósvölgyi & Márió Z. Nemes, Daniel Hüttler and Kasia Fudakowski for their lecture performances.

-Joining us in this evening of events is visual artist Kasia Fudakowski, who will introduce us to The Palliative Turn: an approach to life and death forged by the Association for the Palliative Turn (APT).
+Visual artist Kasia Fudakowski also joined, introducing the audience to The Palliative Turn: an approach to life and death forged by the Association for the Palliative Turn (APT).
 APT was founded in 2020 in reaction to the pervasive assumption that we humans can fix all our problems and escape our certain fate.
 By taking its starting point from the practice of palliative care as a model for art, APT asks if an acceptance of our impending end might not in fact be the first step to living better.

 Kasia’s interest in The Palliative Turn stems from her exploration of both the comic and horrific nature of limits.
 In this performative event, the audience will engage with different thought exercises, asking the question: how would you like to go?

 This event was supported by: National Cultural Fund of Hungary, Embassy of the Kingdom of the Netherlands, Haagse Kunst- en Cultuurprojecten.